gateio/gateapi-php/docs/Api/AccountApi.md

 > \GateApi\Model\StpGroup[] listSTPGroups($name)

-List STP Groups
+List STP Groups.

-Retrieve the list of STP groups created by the main account user only
+Retrieve the list of STP groups created by the main account user only.

 ### Example